- What is DevOps?

 When development and operation teams are combined as DevOps, they reduce time, deploy frequently, and develop high-quality software.
 Organizations that adopt DevOps function in an effective way.
 DevOps organizations can deliver with speed, innovation, and the latest functionality.
 DORA’s State Of DevOps Report shows that top DevOps performers deliver code faster, have fewer issues, and solve problems quickly.

 Apart from these, there are so many benefits of DevOps.
 Majorly these benefits can be divided into three categories.
-Let’s take a look at each of DevOps benefits one by one.
+Let’s take a look at each of the DevOps benefits one by one.

 1. Technical Benefits of DevOps

 Here are a few technical benefits of DevOps:

 Teams that practice DevOps deliver software more rapidly while maintaining high software quality.
 In fact, a DORA report found that the DevOps team deploys 208x more frequently.
 The continuous delivery phase in DevOps allows teams to build and deliver rapidly through automated tools.